 A set of calculations to validate your VASP installation

-- production: assorted troublesome production jobs
+- production: assorted troublesome production jobs that can run on more than one compute node.

 - Updated calculations to use the latest PBE POTCARs (released in April 2012)